csswizardry/CSS-Guidelines/README.md

 ### JS hooks

-**Never use a CSS class as a JavaScript hook.** Attaching JS behaviour to a styling class means that we can never have one without the other.
+**Never use a CSS _styling_ class as a JavaScript hook.** Attaching JS behaviour to a styling class means that we can never have one without the other.

 If you need to bind to some markup use a JS specific CSS class.
 This is simply a class namespaced with `.js-`, e.g. `.js-toggle`, `.js-drag-and-drop`.
 This means